7sDream/rikka/README.md

 **But**: Once you close this page, you can't get it back except from browser history(Or you save the url).

 This is intentional.
-The main design concept is simple, just `Upload-Copy-Close-Patse`, then you can forget Rikka.
+The main design concept is simple, just `Upload-Copy-Close-Paste`, then you can forget Rikka.

 BTW: The preview image of Demo site is saved in Rikka too.